 This second anti-circumvention investigation concerning imports from Italy (as well as from Spain, Greece and Thailand) aims not so much to ascertain whether there is dumping by Italian companies, but if they are implemented conducted evasive measures and if so the Italian channel is used to export the products in question in Turkey without paying duty.
 If, following the investigation, the Turkish authorities establish the existence of circumvention practices, the anti-dumping measures will be extended to imports from the countries surveyed, with the exception of manufacturers and exporters exempted if it can prove that it did not place be evasive behavior.

 Several of our exporting companies in Turkey have been involved in the proceedings with a request to cooperate by means of a questionnaire prepared by the Turkish authorities and, through their respective associations of reference, have reported related procedural difficulties, in particular, the instance of returning the completed questionnaire within tight deadlines and requests for excessively detailed and complex.

-On another, Confindustria has promptly activated the necessary institutional channels, closely coordinating with the Office of the anti-dumping Mise, and through him, with the Italian Embassy in Ankara and the ICE field offices and through the delegation in Brussels, with the relevant departments of the European Commission.
-It also intervened directly on the turkish Ministry of Economy to obtain an extension of the deadline for the questionnaires that - as confirmed in recent days by our Embassy - was agreed in an official capacity by the Turkish authorities to 10 February.
+On the matter, Confindustria promptly activated the necessary institutional channels, coordinating closely with the Anti-dumping Office of the Mise, and through it, with the Italian Embassy in Ankara and the local offices of the ICE as well as, through the Brussels Delegation, with the relevant services of the European Commission.
+It also intervened directly on the Turkish Ministry of Economy to obtain an extension of the terms for the questionnaires which - as confirmed in recent days by our Embassy - was officially agreed by the Turkish authorities until the next 10 February.

 In this regard, it will be grateful to the associations concerned to keep us updated on the possible involvement of their members in order to allow Confindustria to continue to ensure the necessary coordination on the issue and evaluate the most appropriate support measures.